Did you know that the Arts and Crafts Exhibition Society which was founded in 1887 by William Morris and Walter Crane is still thriving today?...

-This fashion started in the early years of the century, with the widespread interest in botany and the influence of Romantic poets such as Wordsworth.
+This fashion trend started in the early years of the 19th century with the widespread interest in botany and the influence of Romantic poets such as Wordsworth.
 By the 1850s the delicate early designs had given way to more extravagant and complex compositions of flowers and foliage.
 The flowers and foliage consisted of diamonds, pearls, and enamel.

-This large spray of assorted flowers has a pin fastening at the back and women would wear it as a bodice ornament.
+This large spray of assorted flowers has a pin fastening on the back and women would wear it as a bodice ornament.
 In addition to its size and number of diamonds, the diamond flowers are set on springs, increasing their sparkle considerably as the wearer moved.
-Over time the floral motifs became bigger, and by the 1850s bouquets had taken on dramatic proportions.
+Over time the floral motifs became bigger.
+By the 1850s bouquets had taken on dramatic proportions.

 Personally, I would have two slight problems with this fantastic piece.
-For one it has the potential of causing accidents, imagine wearing it on the street in the sun, it would give a blinding sparkle!
-The other issue is more fundamental and I have it with all the pieces shown here: they are so beautiful that instead of wearing them I would sit and look at them.
+For one, it has the potential to cause accidents, imagine wearing it on the street in the sun, it would give a blinding sparkle!
+The other issue is more fundamental and I have it with all the pieces shown here: they are so beautiful that instead of wearing them I would just sit and look at them.

 Wreaths of flowers and foliage were in fashion throughout the 19th century.
-Sometimes they included real flowers or artificial ones made of fabric, wax or porcelain.
-At the same time, people often expressed loved and friendship through flowers.
-Because gemstones matched the natural flower colors, a ‘language of flowers’ spelled out special messages.
+Sometimes they included real flowers or artificial ones made of fabric, wax, or porcelain.
+At the same time, people often expressed love and friendship through flowers.
+Since gemstones are matched to natural flower colors, a ‘language of flowers’ spelled out special messages.